vitathemes/castpress/README.md

 ## Theme development

 - Run `npm install` from the theme directory to install dependencies
+- Change browserSyncTask from `localhost/` to whatever address that your project folder is
 - Run `gulp` from the root of theme directory and it's starting to watch any changes in scss files from the `sass` folder

 ## Changelog